 What Does Kubernetes Consist of?

-Here are some of primary components:
+Here are some of the primary components of Kubernetes:

 - Kubernetes master node